MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/routes-stops-trips.md

 - The `route_id` from [routes.txt](../../reference/#routestxt) that corresponds to MAX Orange is listed
 - The `service_id` from [calendar.txt](../../reference/#calendartxt) that corresponds to weekends is listed
-- Each records contains a unique ID for each trip
+- Each records contains a unique ID for each trip.
 The headsign text is provided, which is what is typically displayed on signs inside and outside the the bus
 - The field `direction_id` allows for a distinction between trips of the same route going in different directions.
 For example, distinguishing between inbound trips and outbound trips - or southbound trips and northbound trips.
     - In this case, trips towards Saddletowne have a `direction_id=0` and trips towards Brentwood have a `direction_id=1`.
 The values in direction_id have no inherent meaning, they are only used to assign one direction of travel versus another